Table of Contents

 Fabric Challenges Factories Must Solve

-Not all “activewear fabrics” work for jumpsuits.
+Not all activewear fabrics work for jumpsuits.

 - Over-stretching under body weight

-- Poor recovery after wash
+- Poor recovery after washing

-- Compression inconsistency across panels
+- Uneven compression across panels

 Recommended Fabric Specs